Skip to main content

 You can still get support in other ways:

-• One-on-one counseling (ask your GP about a Mental Health Treatment Plan)
+• One-on-one counselling (ask your GP about a Mental Health Treatment Plan).

 Last reviewed: 15 January 2025